-On 6th April 2016 WTIA CEO Geoff Crittenden appeared before the Senate Economics References Committee after being invited to make a submission to the Inquiry into the future of Australia’s Steel Industry.
+On 6th April 2016 Weld Australia (formerly known as the WTIA) CEO Geoff Crittenden appeared before the Senate Economics References Committee after being invited to make a submission to the Inquiry into the future of Australia’s Steel Industry.

 The links below will direct you to the official recording of the entire day’s proceedings of the enquiry.